rakeshch/CarND-PID-Control-Project/README.md

 ## Conclusion

 In the end, the final values were determined by manual tuning.
-The ratio of the coefficients to each other that I have choosen (Kp= 0.1, Ki= 0.005, Kd=2.0) seemed to work well with the car stays on track with smoother turns, and I also tried lowering and raising them in conjunction with each other as well as tuning each individually
+The ratio of the coefficients to each other that I have choosen (Kp= 0.1, Ki= 0.005, Kd=2.0) seemed to work well with the car stays on track with smoother turns, and I also tried lowering and raising them in conjunction with each other as well as tuning each individually.

 ## Dependencies